-- 3.1 The Whistle Blowing Standing Order was updated, consulted on and amended in March 2008.
-The revised Standing Order was subsequently issued in March 2008.
-The Whistle Blowing Standing Order is currently under review, this review commenced in April 2011 in line with the West Midlands Fire Service's policy to review Standing Orders every three years. - 3.2 Standing Orders are distributed throughout the Service, in paper format to Stations and electronically to all personnel, using the Important News section of the West Midlands Fire Service intranet and are also kept in the electronic Library for reference.
-This makes sure that all staff are aware of any new or amended Standing Orders.
+- 3.1 The Whistle Blowing Standing Order was updated, consulted on and amended in April 2011 in line with the West Midlands Fire Service's policy to review Standing Orders every three years. - 3.2 Standing Orders are visible electronically to all personnel using the Important News section of the West Midlands Fire Service intranet and are also kept in the electronic library for reference.
+This makes sure that all staff are aware of any new or amended Standing Orders. - 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions.

-- 3.3 The Whistle Blowing Standing Order is also referred to in both employee and contractor inductions. - 3.4 The Committee should note that there have only been three incidents or concerns raised by employees over the last twelve months using the Whistle Blowing policy up to 30 April 2011.
-Two were in relation to financial irregularities and were fully investigated and resolved and the third was in relation to internal promotion processes and was fully investigated on behalf of the Monitoring Officer and resolved.
-There were no substantive actions necessary as a result of the investigations. - 3.5 The West Midlands Fire and Rescue Service will continue to raise awareness of the whistle blowing policy to all staff.
+3.4 The Committee should note that there have not been any new incidents or concerns raised by employees over the last twelve months using the Whistle Blowing Policy up to 30 April 2012.

+One incident in relation to HFSCs raised in a previous reporting year has now been fully investigated and resolved on behalf of the Clerk and Monitoring Officer.
+There were no substantive actions necessary as a result of this investigation.

+3.5 The West Midlands Fire and Rescue Service will continue to raise awareness of the whistle blowing policy to all staff.